agdc-research-trial/gdf/docs/installation/database/configuration.rst

    dc_prod = Datacube(env="prod")
    dc_dev  = Datacube(env="dev")

-Environments can be read from a configuration file (e.g. an INI or YAML format file at :file:`~/.datacube.conf`) that looks something like this:
+Environments can be read from a configuration file (e.g. an INI or YAML format file at :file:`~/.datacube.conf` - refer to :doc:`passing-configuration` for a full description of how the location of the configuration file is determined.)

+A simple example configuration file:

 .. code-block:: yaml